 “Look out for each other”

 It is also really important that people support each other, and that our community supports people in need.
-Frome Town Council, Mendip Health Connections and other community groups are working together to ensure that strategic co-ordination is in place to help the most vulnerable.
+Frome Town Council, Mendip Health Connections and other community groups are working together to ensure that strategic co-ordination is in place locally to help the most vulnerable.

 The Mayor of Frome is calling for people who are healthy and able to contact their 5 nearest neighbours to see if they need any help.
 Above is a version of the community help form which you can download and print, and use to let neighbours know who can help them.
 Frome Town Council’s message on keeping people connected is here.

-Local support groups are also being formed to provide support for neighbours who are self-isolating, including to buy or collect food and other essentials safely.
-Locally, the Packsaddle Community Group is organising a support network in its area.
+Local support groups are also being formed to provide support for neighbours, including to buy or collect food and other essentials safely.
+The Packsaddle Community Group is organising a support network in its area.
 If you are able to help this group or help form a support group in your street, please let us know.
 Groups are also organising on the Nextdoor app, on Facebook and at https://fromefuture.wordpress.com/.

 Please get in touch if you have any concerns or questions.